Energized Electrical Work Permits (EEWP) are one of the most important tools in any company’s approach to electrical safety.

 - When the worker interacts with the equipment when conductors or circuit parts are not exposed but an increased likelihood of injury from an exposer to an arc flash hazard exists.

-If you combine all of these ideas then you end up with the following definition:
+If you combine all of these ideas to create an EEW meaning, then you end up with the following definition:

 Energized Electrical Work: when working on or near exposed energized electrical conductors and/or circuit parts or when interacting with the equipment when conductors or circuit parts are not exposed but an increased likelihood of injury from an exposer to an arc flash hazard exists.